anandify/MedcareCB/README.md

 To build Mamta, follow these steps:

+## WebApp(Using Node.js):

+1. Clone (.\Code Nostalgia\) and then navigate and run the following:

 ### Server

 1. Install Node.js and npm on your machine.
-2. Open a terminal window and navigate to the project directory.
+2. Open a terminal window and navigate to the project directory(server).
 3. Run the command `npm install` to install the dependencies.
 4. Run the command `npm run server` to start the server.

 ### Client

-1. Open a new terminal window and navigate to the project directory.
+1. Open a new terminal window and navigate to the project directory().
 2. Run the command `npm run dev` to start the client.

 ## Usage

 Once the server and client are running, you can access Mamta by opening your web browser and navigating to http://localhost:5317.
 From there, you can interact with the chatbot and ask it questions related to pregnancy.

+## Android(Using Flutter):

+Clone .\Mamta Chatbot\mamta and all its contents.

+cd mamta

+flutter run

+flutter dev run Attrwee===e

 ## Contributing